shiakahmed/My-DevOpsClassCodes/README.md

 Addressbook Tutorial
 ====================
 updated the file
-Updated a new line to understand git build periodically Jenkins Job.
+updated a new line to see poll scm how it works in jenkins Updated a new line to understand git build periodically Jenkins Job.
 A new line included in readme.MD to understand how jenkins functions. updated the jenkinsfile for automated build for every commit